 Why I Joined Fire/EMS

 After volunteering at Ground Zero on the pile, I felt that I needed to do more to help out the next time another disaster occurs.
 I then became involved in disaster response as a volunteer with several organizations.
-In 2008, I joined the fire service.
-I am grateful, that I am able to serve those in their time of need and give back to the community.
+In 2009, I joined the fire service.
+Though I am now retired, I am ever so grateful, that I was able to serve those in their time of need and give back to the community.

 Why I Love Fire/EMS

 I love being a part of the fire service, because it is truly a brotherhood, proud in tradition, and always there to serve.